-This guide will show how to use matched betting techniques to profit from DDHH over the long-term.
+This article explains how to use matched betting to profit from DDHH.

-For example, if you back a winning first goalscorer bet at 2/1:
+For example, a winning first goalscorer bet at 2/1:

 - First goalscorer pays out at 2/1

 - The payout for 2nd goal is 4/1